ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x13`: there is no pending data in the pipe and the mode argument was set to `0x01`
 - `0x14`: the provided RC refers to a message pipe but the `0x02` mode was provided

 Read pending data or message from a pipe.
+If the pipe was closed while the buffer was not empty, this syscall will still be able to read the remaining buffer's data - but the pipe will not be able to receive any additional data.
+Then, once the buffer is empty, the pipe will be made unavailable.

 ## `0x45` PIPE_COUNT_READ